Survey Results - Trainee feedback on Norton Rose Fulbright

 The Lex 100 verdict on Norton Rose Fulbright

-A day in the life of… Joshua Battat, trainee, Norton Rose Fulbright
+A day in the life of...
+Tim Ikramov, trainee solicitor, Norton Rose Fulbright

-Departments to date: Asset finance – shipping (1st seat)
+Departments to date: Project finance; Asset finance (shipping)

 Degree: Bachelor of Laws (LLB)